deepsense-ai/seahorse/docs/operations/convert_type.md

 All of the selected columns are converted to the same (selected) type.
 The conversion is done in place.

-Supports conversions from all types to String type, Numeric type and Categorical type.
+Supports conversions from all types to String, Boolean, Timestamp, Double, Float, Long, and Integer type.
-When a non-string column is converted to Categorical it is first converted to String.
-Empty strings in columns converted to Categorical are converted to null values.

 Every null value stays a null value in the result DataFrame (despite the column type change).
 When a Timestamp column is converted to Numeric then each value is represented by the number of milliseconds since 1 January 1970.

 Boolean converted to String generates a column of 'true' and 'false' strings.
-Categorical can be converted to Numeric as long as all categories' names are String representation of a numeric value.

 String column can be converted to Numeric as long as all values in the column represent a numeric value.